Ephraim69/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# More Functions and Nested Loops
+# More Functions and Nested Loops :curly_loop:
 * **0-isupper.c** - a function that checks for uppercase character
 * **1-isdigit** - a function that checks for a digit (0 through 9)
 * **2-mul.c** - a function that checks for uppercase character